Hanging framed art seems straightforward enough, right?

 Option 1 - Bumpers

 If you prefer, you may also leave the original hang wire in place and simply add a second one for use with hanging systems.
 This is something progressive custom framers do as a matter of course and a valuable service enhancement for their clients.
 Once the frame wire has been relocated and tightened, there is one more step that will further enhance the professional presentation.
-Add a pair of Bumpers to the rear lower corners of the frame.
+Add a pair of Bumpers, an art hanging hardware, to the rear lower corners of the frame.
 These act to create a small space between the wall and rear surface of the frame and lessens the face forward dynamic.
 It also adds a pleasant floating frame effect.

 Option 2 - Frame Stabilizer

-The next point to consider is whether your art piece will be hanging from a single cable or rod or two cables/rods.
+The nextart hanging hardware to consider is whether your art piece will be hanging from a single cable or rod or two cables/rods.
 When hanging from one cable or rod, add a Frame Stabilizer behind the frame.
 This is a device that attaches to the hanging system cable/rod at the bottom rail of the frame.
 The objective is the same as the bumper, to create a bit of space behind the frame at the lower edge of the frame.
 However, this action in only appropriate when the art piece is hanging from one cable/rod centered behind the art.

 Option 3 - Counter Weight Stabilizer